The DVD release of the original series.

 ; actors Eric Nies, Jacinda Barrett

-, Jamie Chung, and Kyle Brandt; author Kevin Powell; radio personality Lindsay Brien; wrestler Mike "The Miz
+, Jamie Chung, and Kyle Brandt; author Kevin Powell; radio personality Lindsay Brien; professional wrestler Mike "The Miz

 " Mizanin; rapper Heather B; and Daria